vyhuholl/URL_shortener/README.md

 # URL_shortener
-A simple URL shortener, built with FastAPI
+A simple URL shortener, built with FastAPI.